Where to Ski in December

 Where to stay in Niseko

 It's a reasonably long journey to Japan, so it's worth staying in a hotel you know is going to tick all the boxes.
-Having won the World's Best Ski Boutique Hotel on several occasions at the World Ski Awards, 4*+ The Vale Niseko combines luxury and convenience with an overarching modern feel to it.
-It's ski-in ski-out and a short walk to the main village, all of which makes for a comfortable, stress-free stay.
+Having won the World's Best Ski Boutique Hotel on several occasions at the World Ski Awards, 4*+ The Vale Niseko combines luxury and convenience with an overarching modern feel.
+The hotel is ski-in ski-out and a short walk to the main village, all of which makes for a comfortable, stress-free stay.

 The Vale Niseko - 2 Bedroom Mt Yotei View